5 Minute Read:

 Women trying to become pregnant should begin taking folic acid and other prenatal supplements at least a month before attempting to conceive.
 Technically speaking, folic acid does not increase your fertility; however, taking folic acid supplements does make getting pregnant safer for you and your child.

 For this reason, we strongly recommend that you begin taking prenatal supplements before you are pregnant.
-If you want to learn more about eating well while trying to conceive, you can read about how certain foods affect your fertility here.

 4. Maintain Low Stress